Sakoltee Phattiyakul: Political careers

 He entered politics for the first time as a candidate for constituency 4, Bangkok (Bang Sue, Chatuchak, Phaya Thai, Lak Si) under the Democrat Party in the general election at the end of 2007, along with Boonyod Sookthinthai and Atavit Suwannapakdee, without his father being involved in any way.
 All three were elected.

 In the 2011 general elections, he ran as a constituency 11 candidate for the Lak Si and Don Mueang (only Sanam Bin sub-district) districts of Bangkok, but lost to Surachart Thienthong of the Pheu Thai Party, the third son of Sanoh Thienthong, a veteran and influential politician.

 Sakoltee joined the 2013–2014 anti-government protests and became one of the frontline leaders of the People's Democratic Reform Committee (PDRC), alongside Buddhipongse Punnakanta, Nataphol Teepsuwan and Chumpol Julsai, owing they are fellow former Democrat MPs and young men of the same age.
 Therefore, they received the nickname "The Four Musketeers".

 In 2018, after a coup by the National Council for Peace and Order (NCPO), he became a member of the Phalang Pracharat Party.
 Soon after, he was appointed as the deputy governor of Bangkok by order of Pol Gen Aswin Kwanmuang, the Bangkok governor.

 Bangkok gubernatorial election

 By March 2022, former Palang Pracharath member, Sakoltee, resigned as a deputy governor of Bangkok to become an independent candidate for the Bangkok gubernatorial election on May 22, 2022.
 He launched his virtual campaign "Bangkok can be better".
 Just a few days before the election, he was supported by 17 candidates for the member of the Bangkok Metropolitan Administration Council (BMC), most of these people are members of the Phalang Pracharat Party.

 Although not elected, but he received up to 230,455 votes (8.62%) for the fourth place.
 It was also analyzed that he received more votes than expected.

 2023 general election

 By January 2023, he returned to the Palang Pracharath Party again, and served as the leader of the candidate team of MPs for Bangkok in the general election in the same year.

+2026 general election

+In the 2026 general election, he rejoined the Democrat Party, accepting the position of deputy party leader and leading the election campaign team in Bangkok.